ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 ## The Unreal Coordinate System
 For application with the unreal\_ros\_client, the coordinate transformations are already implemented so no need to worry.
 For development/debugging tasks: Unreal and unrealcv use the following coordinate system:

-* **Unreal World** The default coordinate system is X-forward, Y-left, Z-up.
+* **Unreal World** The default coordinate system is X-forward, Y-right, Z-up.
 Default units are cm.
 * **Rotation Direction** Positive rotation directions around the unreal world coordinate axes are mathematically positive around the X axis and negative around the Y and Z axes.
 * **Rotation parametrization** The Unreal engine interface and therefore also the unrealcv commands parse rotations as pitch-yaw-roll (pay attention to the order).
 However, inside the engine rotations are performed as Euler-XYZ rotations (i.e. roll-pitch-yaw).
 Default units are degrees.